Home Store Help/FAQs Contact Us Inside Flyer Magazine FlyerTalk.com Search our site:

 Things that I read, and read, and read, and read...

-USA Today (yes, I believe everything in this newspaper), FORTUNE, Forbes, Business Week, Inc., Fast Company (hey...I like this kind of stuff), Folio, Advertising Age, The Wall Street Journal, Worth, SmartMoney and the best reads of them all: Outside Magazine, Men's Journal, This Old House and Garden Design (hey, all work and no play make any frequent flyer a very dull person).
+USA Today (yes, I believe everything in this newspaper), FORTUNE, Forbes, Business Week, Inc., Fast Company (hey...I like this kind of stuff), Folio, Advertising Age, The Wall Street Journal, SmartMoney and the best reads of them all: Outside Magazine, Men's Journal, This Old House and Garden Design (hey, all work and no play make any frequent flyer a very dull person).
 Reading the newsletters of all the frequent traveler programs falls in the business category.

 Favorite Thing To Do